eth-cscs/sarus/doc/install/installation.rst

    - ``configure_installation``: Run the script to setup a starting Sarus configuration as part of the installation phase.
 Running the script requires super-user privileges [True].
+   - ``unit_tests``: Build unit test executables in the build directory.
+     Also downloads and builds internally the CppUTest framework [False].

 For example, in order to perform a quick installation without SSH we could use: